Fortunebest/alx-system_engineering-devops/0x02-shell_redirections/README.md

-My readme on how to display a file name with characters
+My readme on how to write the result of a command in a file